Fall 2020 > FAQs > Employees and workforce

 Medicare Advantage Plan (MAPD) members have cost-sharing for all COVID-19 related services waived.
 Contact BCBS’s MAPD customer service line for more information at 877-299-1008 or visit the Retiree page on HR.depaul.edu to view communications materials sent by BCBS to members.

 The DCSA election change rules are very broad.
 Employees may change their status if there’s a change in the child-care provider.
 The change must be consistent with the reason for the change.
 For example, if the provider is no longer providing the care (i.e., summer day camp cancels or care is no longer needed) then the election can be reduced.
 To modify your Dependent Care election, please send an email request to firstname.lastname@example.org.

-Instead of visiting the emergency room, VSP members can access services for essential medical eye care through VSP through the month of August 2020.
+Instead of visiting the emergency room, VSP members can access services for essential medical eye care through VSP through December 31, 2020.
 VSP members can continue to use their routine VSP benefits for replacement glasses or contact lenses.
 Members should contact their vision provider or call the VSP Customer Care team at (800) 877-7195.

 We understand that you may have many questions and concerns about market volatility and its potential impact on your retirement plan.
 Our 403(b) Retirement Plan fund sponsors, Fidelity Investments and TIAA, have resources available for participants and are available to review your retirement planning and investment goals.

 While on-campus individual counseling sessions have been temporarily suspended due to COVID-19 precautions, you can still contact Fidelity or TIAA and speak directly with a financial advisor regarding your plan balance.

 Both Fidelity and TIAA launched modified procedures and enhanced resources such as: